 Come and join us at one of our meets, whether a long weekend rally or just for a weekend or at one of our Holiday meets (THS), you are assured of a warm welcome.
 We look forward to welcoming new and old friends again.

 To keep us all in touch during the darker, cooler months, we have introduced virtual coffee mornings each Sunday at 11am via zoom.
+Our virtual coffee mornings have ceased while we are actively camping.
+Hopefully they will resume in early November.
 More information on our Facebook Group page.

 Interested in history?